alannotnerd/packer.nvim/README.md

 - Written in Lua, configured in Lua
 - Post-install/update hooks
 - Uses jobs for async installation
-- Support for `git` tags, branches, revisions, submodules
+- Support for `git` tags, branches, revisions
 - Support for local plugins

 ## Requirements